A Low Effort Approach to Structured CNN Design Using PCA: Previous Work on Model Compression

 The method we propose differs from these techniques in three major ways: a) the entire network with all layers is analyzed in a single shot, without iterations.
-Almost all prior works preserve at least one of the two loops shown in Fig. \ref{fig:std_cht}, while our methodology does not need either, making it a computationally viable way to optimize architectures of trained networks. b) The underlying choice of threshold is explainable and therefore exposes a knob to trade off accuracy and efficiency gracefully that can be utilized in power constrained design tasks, and c) it targets both depth of the network and the width for all the layers simultaneously.
+Almost all prior works preserve at least one of the two loops shown in Fig. \ref{fig:std_cht}, while our methodology does not need either, making it a computationally viable way to optimize architectures of trained networks, b) the underlying choice of threshold is explainable and therefore exposes a knob to trade off accuracy and efficiency gracefully that can be utilized in energy constrained design tasks, and c) it targets both depth of the network and the width for all the layers simultaneously.
+To elaborate on the number of retraining iterations needed, let L represent the number of layers and N represent the number of iterations to find a suitable pruning threshold within a layer.
+Networks like VGG-16 have 13 convolutional layers, and for the sake of comparison, we assume a low estimate of N as 4, which means that 4 sparsity percentages are tested.
+Methods such as \cite{han2015deep}, \cite{denton2014exploiting} and \cite{molchanov2016pruning} that have both loop1 and loop2 active will require T*N=52 retraining iterations.
+Methods like \cite{lecun1990optimal}, \cite{importance_estimation} and \cite{learning-compression} that have only loop1 require N=4 number of retraining iterations and those that have only loop2 will require L=13 number of iterations, such as in \cite{comp-aware}, \cite{runtime_pruning} and \cite{structure_learning}.
+Since a whole retraining iteration can take many simulation days to converge, a large number of simulations is impractical.
+In contrast, our method only has 1 retraining iteration.

 We would also like to point out that most of the works discussed in this section are orthogonal to ours and could potentially be used in conjunction, after using our method as a first order, lowest effort compression technique.
-We highlight these differences in tabular format in Table \ref{table_comparison}
+These differences are highlighted in tabular format in Table \ref{table_comparison}.